amigavision/amigavision.github.io/docs.md

 ## Raspberry Pi Setup {#raspberry}

 AmigaVision recommends using [RePlayOS] for Raspberry Pi emulation of Amiga, since it is optimized for low input latency, low audio latency, and low output latency.
 RePlayOS runs well on any Raspberry Pi 5 with 1GB of RAM — or more, but 1GB is sufficient.
-Raspberry Pi 3 and 4 are supported, but too slow for the most accurate emulation.
+Raspberry 4 is also supported, but too slow for the most accurate emulation.

 With RePlayOS, AmigaVision on Raspberry Pi comes as close as possible to being as low latency as a MiSTer FPGA — still our benchmark for input/output/audio latency — and also has great options for analog output via the [RGB-Pi 2](https://www.mortaca.com) adapter that converts HDMI to SCART RGB without any added latency, similar to MiSTer's Direct Video mode.